Erickson-Lopez/Engineering-Portfolio/Rubber-Band-it.md

 - **Turret & Launcher:**
   Pan/tilt with standard and continuous servos, sprocket-driven launcher for rapid fire.

+- **Launcher (Gatling Gun Redesign):**
+  The turret's rubber band Gatling gun is based on [Thingiverse Thing 647475](https://www.thingiverse.com/thing:647475), but with significant modifications:
+  - Reduced to half size for compactness and integration.
+  - Uses a continuous rotation servo (instead of the original 90-degree gears and crank).
+  - The 6 barrels rotate; each time a barrel passes the trigger, a ratchet mechanism advances the sprocket by a set degree and releases one rubber band.
+  - Each barrel can be loaded with up to 3 rubber bands (18 shots total).
+  - The rear barrel wheel is redesigned with a keyed servo attachment for synchronized rotation.
+  - The trigger is integrated as part of a single rear/front body piece (improving rigidity over the original 3-piece trigger design).
+  - The bottom slot is used to mount the gun to the turret using two M4 screws for secure attachment.
+  - For proper attribution, the original design by [Thingiverse user "paskal"](https://www.thingiverse.com/paskal/about) is referenced; see [Thingiverse: Rubber Band Gatling Gun Thing 647475](https://www.thingiverse.com/thing:647475/files).

 - **Track Drive:**
   Dual N20 motors (ESC-controlled), 4cm sprocket drive wheels for pivot and turn capability.